cLaki/UseTheForce/README.md

 accordingly.
 Also, it can perform left/right mouse button press and release depending on hand gestures.

-Of course, it is **not** perfect, as it is only supposed to be an introduction to artifical nerual networks and computer vision.
+Of course, it is **not** perfect (performance is really bad :) ), as it is only supposed to be an introduction to artifical nerual networks and computer vision.
+I will work on it more (when I get enough time) for improvements, and also make a non-neural network version (will probably use feature matching).

 ### Requirements
 * Hand(s)